krateoplatformops/azuredevops-rest-dynamic-controller-plugin/README.md

 ```

 > [!NOTE]
 > The field `projectId` (path parameter) can be either the project ID or the project name.
 The fields `project.id` and `parentRepository.project.id` in the request body must be the project ID (not the project name) and are required when forking a repository.
-If you are not forking a repository, you can omit these fields.
+If you are not forking a repository, you have to omit these fields.

 </details>